 Top Schools for EMT and Paramedics

-Top EMT and Paramedic Schools
+Top Schools in the U.S. with EMT and Paramedic Programs

 1. George Washington University in Washington, D.C.